xyleth/thebesDocs/content/gmNotes/npcsVehicles.markdown

 - 4-damage: usually immediately fatal, sometimes mangled and ruined, waiting to die
 - 5-damage and more: fatal and bodily destructive

-**_When a “lieutenant”-grade NPC suffers damage_** reduce thedamage by 1 on the scale above for purposes of consequences only.
+**_When a “lieutenant”-grade NPC suffers damage_** reduce the damage by 1 on the scale above for purposes of consequences only.

 **_When a “captain”-grade NPC suffers damage_** reduce the damage by 2 on the scale above for purposes of consequences only.